villhei/elixirtut/elixir_web/app/chapters/file_io.md

 :ok
 ```

 The `IO` module allows for for printing and reading values to and from the `:stdio` input stream.
-Printing text in Elixir is very easy compared to languages such as haskell, as the return value `:ok` from the *side-effecting* `IO.puts/1` function can effectively be ignored.
+Printing text in Elixir is very easy compared to languages such as Haskell, as the return value `:ok` from the *side-effecting* `IO.puts/1` function can effectively be ignored.

 The `IO.puts/1` is a side-effecting function, as from the programmers perspective the manipulation of the standard output stream is not very measurable, although it yields the `:ok` as a result.
 Were you to change the parameters to some other string, you would still get the result `:ok` but the resulting side-effect of printing wouldn't be equivalent.